 10 Fresh, Fun Ways to Use Spring Peas

-Spring's a great time to celebrate fresh green flavors, whether straight from the countryside at the farmers market or right there in a neighborhood grocery store.
-One of the finest indicators that spring's really here is the arrival of fresh peas.
-Sweet and bright when fresh either in the pod or shelled, they're too often overlooked — or just taken for granted, thanks to their frozen or canned cousins.
+Spring's a great time to celebrate fresh green flavors, and one of the finest indicators that spring's really here is the arrival of fresh peas, whether straight from the countryside at the farmers market or right there in a neighborhood grocery store.
+Sweet and bright when fresh either in the pod or shelled, they're too often overlooked — or just taken for granted.
+If you can't find fresh peas, feel free to substitute frozen peas; they're picked at the peak of freshness, and they thaw so quickly you can often toss them into a recipe as easily as if they were fresh.
+Likewise, if you find a recipe using frozen peas, feel free to substitute fresh.
 These 10 creative recipe ideas will cast the humble pea in a new light.

 This appetizer takes the adorable route by stuffing fresh pea pods with a mixture of cream cheese and herbs, with an optional shrimp topping and a garnish of whole peas.

 You don't have to host a big party to make a pan of Spanish paella.
 This scaled-down version serves two, and is a great way to taste the freshest seafood you can find.

 "This soup is known in France as Potage Saint-Germain, a name that comes from a suburb of Paris where peas used to be cultivated in market gardens.
 If fresh peas are not available, use frozen peas, but thaw and rinse them before use.
 Croutons make an excellent garnish!" —Lizz C.